Electricity (Orchestral Manoeuvres in the Dark song): Reception

 "Electricity" was a hit with veteran DJ John Peel, who gave the song regular play on his late-night radio show; as a result, the British music press quickly picked up on the song.
 Adrian Thrills of NME cited it as "the best example of Factory Records to date – excellent, melodic, synthesiser pop".
 He also lauded B-side "Almost", calling it "a doleful, heartsick slab of electronic angst".
 In a review of 1980 single "Enola Gay", Jonathan Green of The Canberra Times described both it and "Electricity" as a "super pop song".

 Conversely, Garry Bushell gave a negative review in Sounds, in which he remarked: "If Mike Oldfield was ten years younger and a Tubeway Army fan, this is what he'd sound like... who wants to listen to a bunch of Scousers whining about electricity anyway?"
 (Bushell later called his "less than generous" appraisal a "mistake".)
 David Hepworth, who re-assessed the track in the same publication, wrote that OMD's sound "commands your attention" and lauded the single for being "packaged with as much taste as it's played".
 "Electricity" reached no. 2 on the Sounds Alternative Chart in the summer of 1979 and became popular in nightclubs.

 In a retrospective article, Ned Raggett of AllMusic described the song as "pure zeitgeist, a celebration of synth pop's incipient reign".
 Critic Dave Thompson called it a "perfect electro-pop number".

 Legacy

 Andrew Trendell of NME recognised "Electricity" as a "classic" and "one of the most influential singles of the post-punk era".
 The Guardians Mary Harron wrote that the song "pioneered a new electronic pop", while Mike Mettler of Digital Trends said it "is generally acknowledged as being the pioneering inspirational synth-pop track for many early electronic artists".
 Author and musician Rudi Esch described "Electricity" as "a song that started a new movement"; Esch borrowed its title for his book, Electri_City: The Düsseldorf School of Electronic Music (2016).
 John Earls of Classic Pop called the track "groundbreaking", as did AFI and Blaqk Audio frontman, Davey Havok.

+"I instantly loved the drum machines and synthesized pulses...
+But I also loved the dreamy vocals that somehow made me think of a futuristic Buddy Holly lost somewhere out in the heavens, looking down on a world so out of control that it no longer made sense.
+Above all I was jealous of the melodies."